Governor Whitmer Proclaims March as Michigan Food and Ag Month

 Some of the highlights during the month:

-February 29 - March 7: Agriculture and Natural Resources Week at Michigan State University, featuring learning opportunities for farmers and other people interested in agricultural and natural resources activities in Michigan.
-Events and activities available here.
+Throughout the Month: Agriculture and Natural Resources Week at Michigan State University, featuring virtual learning opportunities, events and activities for farmers and other people interested in agricultural and natural resources in Michigan.

-March 3: Official unveiling of the 2020 Michigan Agriculture magazine.
+March 2: Official unveiling of the 2022 Michigan Agriculture magazine in Old Town Lansing.
 The magazine highlights partnerships, innovations, and technologies used in the food and agriculture sector.
-This year’s edition will be available at Michigan Welcome Centers and ag-related events across the state, as well as Michigan State University Extension and Conservation District offices across the state, and online at www.MIagriculture.com.
-The unveiling will take place at Round Barn Winery, Distillery and Brewery in Baroda.
+This year’s edition will be available at Michigan Welcome Centers and ag-related events across the state, as well as Michigan State University Extension and Conservation District offices across the state, and online at https://farmflavor.com/michigan-agriculture/.

 March 8: Celebrate Michigan beef and pickles with McDonald’s of Michigan with a mini taste testing at a McDonald’s restaurant near Saginaw.

 March 22: Celebration of National Agriculture Day commemorating the industry’s contributions to our nation.

 To view the proclamation, click the link below.